Stan Hedwall Park: History

-The land was originally owned by Washington’s Department of Social and Health Services, making it state property.
-It was used as farmland maintained by students at the Green Hill School.
-A 55-year agreement to lease the area to Chehalis began in 1972 and continued for decades.
-A park began to be built that year in part from a grant by Washington's Interagency Committee for Outdoor Recreation.
+A major flood in December 1975 submerged 70% of the park with floodwater.
+The 100-year flood of 1996 also inundated the grounds, inducing damages to the park.

 After various attempts to purchase the park, the city succeeded in January 2014 when an accommodation was made by the state to list the land as surplus and transfer, by deed, ownership to Chehalis for zero dollars.